willeccles/cfm/README.md

 # Cactus File Manager

-Cactus File Manager is a cool and good file manager which is fast and good and cool.
-You should use it.
+Cactus File manager (cfm) is a TUI file manager with some features.
+It's quick and light.
+Whether or not you should use it depends on whether or not you like the name and/or the dev, like with all software.

 ## Configuration